marksadecv/elmesp/README.md

 # Elmesp
-IoT using Elm327 and ESP32
+IoT using Elm327 and ESP32 to monitor car events (Fuel level and speed behavior)

 Requirements:
 - Nodejs